Severoonezhsk: Geography

 Severoonezhsk is located on the left bank of the Onega River, several kilometers downstream from the mouth of the Iksa River, the left tributary of the Onega.
 On the right bank of the Onega, across Severoonezhsk, stands the urban-type settlement of Oksovsky.

 History

 The first house in Severoonezhsk was built in February 1973 shortly after huge deposits of bauxite were discovered.
 Until 1985, Severoonezhsk was subordinate to the urban-type settlement of Oksovsky.
 On July 8, 1985, Severoonezhsk was granted urban-type settlement status itself, and was split from Oksovsky; with its territory including the whole area on the left bank of the Onega which had been part of Oksovsky.

 At the beginning of 1970, there were plans to build an aluminum production plant close to the bauxite deposits.
-It was planned that the plant would be served by a city with the population of approximately 100,000, with the name of Severorossiysk, located on both banks of the Onega.
+It was planned that the plant would be served by a city with a population of approximately 100,000, with the name of Severorossiysk, located on both banks of the Onega.
 The plans were supported by Hungary and Bulgaria, who were interested in becoming the shareholders.
 The plans have never been realized.